ajgeiss0702/ajQueue/README.md

 # Contributing
 As long as you don't break anything, i'll probably accept any merge requests you submit.
+I like to have the least number of steps possible for server owners updating my plugin.

 If you need *any* help making your changes, feel free to contact me on discord.
 The invite link is on the plugin page ;)